 Besides the iconic colourful buildings, another great photo spot is the Butterfly Park.

-3rd Stop: Garden of Morning Calm (아침고요수목원)
+Third Stop: Garden of Morning Calm (아침고요수목원)

-Last stop: Rail Bike Park (레일파크)
+Last Stop: Rail Bike Park (레일파크)

 Gangchon Rail Park

-Getting to Gangchon Rail Park:
+How to get to Gangchon Rail Park:

-Via Subway/Metro (via Gyeongchun Line): Gapyeong Stn (P134) → Gimyujeong Stn (P138)
+– From Seoul, via Subway/Metro (via Gyeongchun Line): Gapyeong Stn (P134) → Gimyujeong Stn (P138)